vxgmichel/pytango-meeting/minutes.md

 Server argparse
 ---------------
  - Extend PyTango command line interface and add custom argument.
- - Issue: corba argument can not be compatible with argparse.
+ - Issue: corba argument are not fully compatible with argparse.
  - Low priority because it is not compatible with the starter.
- - It can be good for a beginner in pytango to get in PyTango
+ - It can be a good task to get in PyTango for some who wants to start contributing.

 Rename PyTango to tango
 -----------------------